 - Next, an impression mold will be taken of your teeth and we will determine the proper initial positioning of your jaw for maximum relief of snoring and sleep apnea.
 This mold will be used to create your custom made oral appliance.

-- Dr. Johnson will review the possible risks, and benefits and the expected outcome of your treatment.
+- We will review the possible risks, and benefits and the expected outcome of your treatment.
 Your appliance delivery appointment will be scheduled.
 It will be three weeks before your custom appliance arrives and is ready for your final fitting.

 Fitting Your Appliance (about 30 min)

-- Dr. Johnson will show you your new appliance and explain its function.
-He will check it for fit, comfort and make sure it is stable.
+- We will show you your new appliance and explain its function.
+We will check it for fit, comfort and make sure it is stable.
 There will be minor adjustments made to insure a perfect comfortable fit.

 - A morning repositioner will be fabricated for you and you will receive instructions on how to insert, remove and care for your oral appliance and the morning repositioner.
 It will be explained what to expect in the first few weeks of wearing your new device.

 - Your next appointment will be scheduled for approximately three to four weeks later.
 If you have any concerns prior to that, you can call and let us know.
 If necessary, we will get you in to see Dr. Johnson to take care of the issue before your next appointment.

 Device Evaluation (about 30 min)

 - We will make sure that your appliance is fitting properly and feels comfortable.
 We will also determine if you are wearing it every night.
 If you have any questions or issues we will work to answer them and make sure that your treatment goes well.

 - We will talk about your previous symptoms and document your improvement.
 As you use your device every night, you will notice steady improvement in your sleep.
 This is because the inflammation of your airways will subside over time.